RELEVANT CHAPTERS

 2. Purpose

 The purpose of this Policy is to achieve consistent practice and approaches in the delivery of direct payments and to set out how CMBC fulfils its statutory duties in administering and monitoring direct payments.
-This Policy is provided as part of CMBC’s role in ensuring that people are given relevant and timely information about direct payments so that they can decide whether to request a payment and, if so, are supported to use and manage the payment appropriately.
+This Policy is provided as part of CMBC’s role in ensuring that adults are given relevant and timely information about direct payments so that they can decide whether to request a payment and, if so, are supported to use and manage the payment appropriately.

 3. Definitions